 conditioned floor area.
 The horizontal projection of the floors associated with the conditioned space.

 conditioned space.
-An area or room within a building being heated or cooled, containing uninsulated ducts, or with a fixed opening directly into an adjacent conditioned space.
+An area, room or space that is enclosed within the building thermal envelope and that is directly or indirectly heated or cooled.
+Spaces are indirectly heated or cooled where they communicate through openings with conditioned spaces, where they are separated from conditioned spaces by uninsulated walls, floors or ceilings, or where they contain uninsulated ducts, piping or other sources of heating or cooling.

 continuous air barrier.
 A combination of materials and assemblies that restrict or prevent the passage of air through the building thermal envelope.

 continuous insulation (c.i.).
-Insulation that is continuous across all structural members without thermal bridges other than fasteners and service openings.
+Insulating material that is continuous across all structural members without thermal bridges other than fasteners and service openings.
 It is installed on the interior or exterior or is integral to any opaque surface of the building envelope.

 curtain wall.
 Fenestration products used to create an external nonload-bearing wall that is designed to separate the exterior and interior environments.